-The council's equalities priorities are:
+The council's equalities, diversity and inclusion priorities are:

 To improve our understanding of local communities and better target our services to suit people's needs, we have collected general equality and diversity information about the characteristics of the local population and our service users including: gender, age, race, disability, sexual orientation, religion or belief or lack of belief, transgender status, marriage and civil partnership, pregnancy and maternity status.
 For more information, please view the document:

 We believe that our staff are key to making council services and work with local communities a success.
 Staff members come from a range of different backgrounds and we celebrate and value the diversity of our team.
 For more information, please view the document: